Lebanese Mezze Platter

 What is Mezze?

 Mezze, also maza or meze, is similar to Spanish tapas.
 The main idea is a wide variety of finger foods (think stuffed grape leaves and little fatayer spinach pies), Mediterranean dips, and plenty of fresh vegetables like persian cucumbers and cherry tomatoes, seasonal fruits, and crunchy pita chips.
 The Lebanese serve mezze both as the start to a meal, as a light meal, or as the entire meal, depending on the circumstance.
 In Lebanon I was stunned at the variety of the mezze served with small plates overlapping to fill the table to overflowing…then an entire meal again of grilled meats and vegetables.
-You can make your mezze as elaborate or simple as you like.
+You can make your mezze as elaborate or simple as you like, and jump in with other favorites like a wheel of cheese (try my baked brie recipe for that!).

 How to build a Mezze Platter.